PritK99/ML-Toolbox/K Nearest Neighbors/README.md

 * Full Name as Text: This keeps the name as it is, "John" or "Sarah".
 * Encoded Name: We converted the name into a vector of 702 numbers.
 This vector was made up of the last letter and bigrams (like "ia" or "th").

-We used various distance metrics such as Manhattan distance, Euclidian Distance, Cosine Similarity, Hamming Distance to measure the distance between vectors, but none of these methods worked well.
+We used various distance metrics such as Manhattan distance, Euclidean Distance, Cosine Similarity, Hamming Distance to measure the distance between vectors, but none of these methods worked well.
 This might be because we didn't have enough data to make sense of such a complex representation.
 This might be due to curse of dimensionality.

 Since that didn't work, we decided comparing the names directly as text.
 We used minimum edit distance as the distance metric.
 This calculates the minimum number of changes (insertions, deletions, or replacements) needed to turn one name into another.
 This method of using minimum edit distance as distance metric proved to be more effective and achieved an accuracy of `82.45%` on test data.